 Pipe cleaner bracelets can also serve as a great fidget toy for the child who must always be touching, spinning, or jiggling something.
 They can play with it — spin beads, bend bracelet, etc. — while it is either on or off their wrist.
 Just make sure you’ve looped the pipe cleaner around the end enough times to know that the beads won’t go flying with all that fidgeting.

 I hope you’re able to grant a child the gift of bracelet-making with this simple pipe cleaner trick.
 What are some other ways you like to modify bracelet-making for kids?Want more handy tips and tricks to help the kids in your life?
-Then be sure to like Mama OT on Facebook, and follow on Twitter and Pinterest.
-Oh, and subscribe to Mama OT by clicking "Subscribe!" on the homepage so you can receive new posts via email and not miss out on all the great tips published here!
+Then subscribe to Mama OT by clicking "Subscribe!" on the homepage so you can receive new posts via email.
+And be sure to keep up with all of Mama OT's tips and info shared on Facebook, Twitter, and Pinterest!